daisy/pipeline/website/src/Get-Help/Issue-Tracker.md

 # Issue Tracker

-[This Github project](https://github.com/daisy/pipeline/issues) is the main issue tracker for DAISY Pipeline 2.
+[This Github project](https://github.com/daisy/pipeline/issues) is the main issue tracker for DAISY Pipeline.
 However, it is not the only place where you can find issues, as the Pipeline source code is distributed over several smaller sub-projects that each have their own issue tracker.
 If possible, use the individual trackers of the